- Questions About Worldwide Church of God (now known as Grace Communion International)

 The healthiest ex-members are those who have patiently studied their way through:

-c) following through on the booklist provided which leads members into making solid decisions backed up by factual content and not just emotion, which often leads to toxic faith syndrome.
-[Note: Some of these books are available as PDF downloads.]
+(5) Following through on the Booklist provided which leads members into making solid decisions backed up by factual content and not just emotion, which often leads to toxic faith syndrome.
+[Note: Some of these books are available by PDF downloads.]

 There is no particular order in the healing process.
-It has proven to be most successful when the exiter becomes responsible for his own recovery on his own time schedule.
+It has proven to be most successful when the exiter becomes responsible for his own recovery on his own time schedule (taking breaks when needed).
 Understanding of corruption and deception within the organization has proven to be instrumental in leading the exiter away from the Armstrong dogma and into clear traditional Christian understanding.
-Recovery consists of breaking down every facet of manipulation and building a solid foundation on truth.
+Recovery consists of breaking down every facet of manipulation and lies and building a solid foundation on truth.

 The following information on our site has proven to be especially helpful for exiters:

 A phobia is a persistent, irrational fear that is being triggered.
 One of the main techniques mind manipulating groups use to control their members is fear.
 Their literature is saturated with it.
 Many of these fears may remain for years if the exiter doesn’t work on breaking free from them.
-(Read how WCG made use of fear phobia induction.)
-Once a person becomes fear phobic, they become submissive to the authority of the group and are vulnerable to exploitation.
+(Read how WCG made use of fear phobia induction in OIU 4, Pt.
+4 [OIUs available as PDF download]) Once a person becomes fear phobic, they become submissive to the authority of the group and are vulnerable to exploitation.

 It helps to be able to recognize the fear and then challenge it.
 For example, write the fear thoughts on the left side of the page in a column, and then on the right side in another column, challenge it by writing out what you rationally know is the truth of the situation.